Black cumin seed oil

 Our Egyptian black cumin oil is freshly cold pressed from fully matured Egyptian black cumin seed from organic farming.
 The oil is only filtered, not deodorized or refined, and is characterized by its golden yellow color and balanced taste, which is bitter but not scratchy.
 Black cumin oil can be heated to a maximum of 90 degrees.
 It belongs to our category of “oils for your well-being” and can be enjoyed pure with the spoon, but also as a typical spice for oriental dishes.

 Black seed oil is dominated by the essential, doubly unsaturated linoleic acid.
 Linoleic acid contributes to the maintenance of a normal blood cholesterol level.
 The positive effect is achieved with a daily intake of 10g (equivalent to about 2-3 tablespoons).
-Something very special about the black cumin oil is the high proportion of essential oils, which - depending on the harvest year and cultivation conditions – lies between 0.5% to 2.5%.
+Something very special about the black cumin oil is the high proportion of essential oils, which - depending on the harvest year and cultivation conditions – lies between 0.5 g to 2.5 g per 100 g.
 The oils also contains bitter substances and tannins such as nigelline and thymoquinone.
 These provide the very intense, typical taste, but also justify the popularity of the black cumin oil for a variety of applications in natural medicine.

 The black cumin plant